Thank you Alan, and thank you everyone for coming.

 So good ones do appear on occasion.

-and it's just hit to hit or miss, depending on what they have.
+And it's just hit or miss, depending on what they have.

 Usually they will have good clients that they will send the stuff out to right away.